Mortgage Rates at New Lows in Early 2015

 1-Year Adjustable Rate Mortgages

-The average one-year Treasury-indexed ARM is at 2.38 percent down slightly from last week when it averaged 2.39 percent.
-At this time last year, the 1-year ARM averaged 2.64 percent.
+The average one-year Treasury-indexed ARM is at 2.38 percent, up slightly from last week when it averaged 2.37 percent.
+At this time last year, the 1-year ARM averaged 2.55 percent.

-Mortgage rates are slowly on the rise.
+Mortgage rates are on the rise.
 Contact a licensed mortgage loan professional to take advantage of mortgage rates while they are still historically low.
 Find a loan officer near you or apply online for a mortgage loan and we will redirect your application to a qualified loan professional near you.

 Attributed to Frank Nothaft, vice president and chief economist, Freddie Mac: